meganbradley/OLSource1/OLSource1/v1/TopicContainer/Topics/Stretch-12-backup.md

  376db23b-0d30-4ec4-a72e-7bc1c872ef56

  You have to run the stored procedure **sys.sp\_rda\_reauthorize\_db** to re\-establish the connection between the local database and its remote endpoint.
 Only a db\_owner can perform this operation.
-This stored procedure also requires the remote endpoint’s administrator user name and password. \(In [!INCLUDE[ssSQL15]( )], this means that you have to provide the administrator login and password for the target Azure server\).
+This stored procedure also requires the remote endpoint’s administrator user name and password. \(In SQL 2014, this means that you have to provide the administrator login and password for the target Azure server\).

  6225340f-6bb2-4603-9d03-14444d35b9ad